 Suggestions for adding your own talent and experience in creating a Sensory Diet !

 Experiences in Nature, found objects in the home, unusual application of materials-wood scraps, fabrics, foods, sounds, stones, shells, pine cones, acorns, and much more can be used in creating sensory tools.
 Activities of pushing, pulling, other kinds of movement planned and just in regular play can be implemented much in the same ways as earlier generations did as a method of work and play, without special balls and scooters and blocks and paths to do so.
-Imagination and innovation are the ingredients needed to create lots of sensory experience appropriate for the child or adult with SPD and other disorders that my be involved.
+Imagination and innovation are the ingredients needed to create lots of sensory experience appropriate for the older child or adult with SPD and other disorders that my be involved.
 Here are a few ideas for the tactile, vestibular, visual, auditory and taste and smell senses and more are offered in the Sets on this website including proprioception and spatial awareness and skill.

 Smooth found metal is fascinating and old keys, safe pieces of metal tubing can be used as fidgets.

 Pets, soft kitties and fuzzy or smooth dogs are always wonderful to touch...in our cat Niles' case, you must catch him first.

 Again, as a choice, ordinary things are really great for the sense of touch.
 Crumpled up or smooth paper is the oldest fidget around and you can add in paints or just water or shaving cream (whipped cream is better !) with maybe a little texture of sand, little wood blocks, shells, stones, beads to be glued or just moved around, and there is tactile stimulation or calm to be worked with.